Holiday Relapse Prevention Plan to Avoid Triggers

-Addiction relapse occurs when an individual in recovery from substance abuse returns to using drugs or alcohol or engages in addictive behavior.
+Addiction relapse occurs when an individual in recovery returns to using drugs or alcohol and engages in addictive behavior.

 The National Institute on Drug Abuse (NIDA) defines addiction as, “a chronic, relapsing disorder characterized by compulsive drug seeking and use despite adverse consequences.”

-In fact, an article published in the National Library of Medicine notes that studies have shown relapse rates can be as high as 70% in the period following treatment.
+An article published in the National Library of Medicine points to studies that have shown relapse rates can be as high as 85% in the first year following treatment.

-Several factors contribute to addiction relapse, and they often vary from person to person.
-Some common relapse triggers include stress, negative emotions, social pressure, environmental influences, and exposure to addictive substances.
+Several factors contribute to addiction relapse, and they vary from person to person.
+Common relapse triggers include stress, negative emotions, social pressure, environmental influences, and exposure to addictive substances.

-Understanding and identifying addictive triggers and developing effective coping strategies are crucial for relapse prevention.
+Understanding and identifying addictive triggers and developing a relapse prevention plan are crucial for staying sober during the holidays.

 Addiction triggers are events or situations that produce strong cravings and may lead to a relapse or return to substance use.

-Relapse triggers vary for every individual and can be linked to specific memories, emotions, people, or places associated with previous substance use.
+Relapse triggers are different for each individual and they are often linked to specific memories, emotions, people, or places associated with previous substance use.

-Identifying addiction triggers is an important step for developing a relapse prevention plan.
+Understanding and identifying addiction triggers is crucial for developing a holiday relapse prevention plan.

 Common Relapse Triggers